patelhet04/supply-trace-assessment/README.md

 ### Installation

-1. Ensure you have Node.js installed on your system.
+1. Ensure you have Node.js installed on your system [https://nodejs.org/en](https://nodejs.org/en/download/package-manager).

 2. Clone this repository:
    ```bash